 Public Transport Directions

 Buses run from Newport daily (Monday to Saturday) between March 1st and November 30th, number X30.

-Follow signs from the A465 and the M4 (J26 eastbound and J25 westbound).
-Look out for the brown & white signs.
+Follow Brown & White signs from the A465 or the M4 (J26 eastbound and J25 westbound).